 - Physical or mental exertion makes symptoms worse

 - Dizziness and/or nausea

 - Palpitations in the absence of identified cardiac pathology.

 Primary care management prior to referral:

-- Mediation management for nausea and pain
+- Medication management for nausea and pain

 - Sleep hygiene measures: discourage daytime sleeping and naps